-If I read the CNTVALUEOUT of an IDELAYE3 or an ODELAYE3 with DELAY_FORMAT = TIME and DELAY_VALUE = 0, the value read out is a non zero value.
+If I read the CNTVALUEOUT of an IDELAYE3 or an ODELAYE3, in either component or native mode with DELAY_FORMAT = TIME and DELAY_VALUE = 0, the value read out is a non zero value.

 Why does this occur?